 More information about Wellington Place, Fradley...

-Coming soon, subject to planning, Wellington Place will feature three and four bedroom homes from Redrow’s Heritage Collection.
+Wellington Place features three and four bedroom homes from Redrow’s Heritage Collection.
 These also blend the best of both worlds, combining traditional architecture with modern, family friendly interiors.
-Register your interest now and be the first to know the news as this development takes shape.
+Book an appointment now and be the first to know the news as this development takes shape.
 Remember, you only need 5% deposit with Help to Buy to secure one of these sought after homes near Lichfield.

 AmenitiesThere is a local Co-Op convenience store in Fradley for day to day groceries, with Lichfield home to a number of big name supermarkets including Morrisons and Waitrose.